This post was originally published on November 6, 2019, and updated most recently on September 14, 2020.

-Now it’s tempting to think managers can be split into two categories: good and bad.
+Now, it’s tempting to think managers fall into two categories: good and bad.
 But the reality isn’t that simple.
 Company culture, team dynamics and management styles all come into play.
-Different situations have different requirements — and if these aren’t being met, the work suffers.
+Different situations have different requirements.
+Your team has to meet these requirements to succeed in their work.

 In fact, according to a recent study, only 13% of employees worldwide are engaged at work.
-And when employees aren’t engaged, they’re not performing well.
-They may start to turn in lower quality work, take more days off or leave the business entirely — all of which has a direct impact on profit.
+Unengaged employees don’t perform well.
+They may start to turn in lower quality work, take more days off or leave the business entirely.
+All of these have a direct impact on profit.

 Poor management demotivates staff, which hurts the entire organization.
 But how do you know if your management style is right for your team?

 First, it’s important to understand the three major management styles.

 There are as many ways to be a good manager as there are to be a good person in general.
 To start, a few simple pieces of advice are to lead by example and to find your employees’ strengths and ply to them.
 Beyond that, there are a number of different theories and methodologies to becoming the best manager you can be.

 All management styles fall into three major categories: authoritarian, democratic, and laissez-faire — with authoritarian being the most controlling and laissez-faire sitting at the other end of the spectrum.